adobe/oss-contributors/README.md

 ## Why?

-The user-to-company association in [the ranking blog post that inspired us](https://medium.freecodecamp.org/the-top-contributors-to-github-2017-be98ab854e87) is fairly poor: it uses the email associated to a `git` config, and if the domain to the email is NOT of a public mail provider (gmail, yahoo, etc), it assumes it's a company.
+The user-to-company association in [the ranking blog post that inspired us](https://medium.freecodecamp.org/the-top-contributors-to-github-2017-be98ab854e87) is not ideal: it uses the email associated to a `git` config, and if the domain to the email is NOT of a public mail provider (gmail, yahoo, etc), it assumes it's a company.
 That's not a great way of going about it because not many people use their company's e-mail in the git config they use with their public GitHub.com account.